-- "Creation Time"-With respect to the creation of any Shares by the Trust, the time at which the Trust creates such Shares. - "Pre-Creation/Redemption Abandonment"-The abandonment by the Trust, irrevocably for no direct or indirect consideration, all Incidental Rights and IR Virtual Currency to which the Trust would otherwise be entitled, effective immediately prior to a Creation Time or a Redemption Time (as the case may be) for the Trust. - "Pre-Creation/Redemption Abandonment Notice"-A notice, as supplemented from time to time, delivered by the Sponsor to the former custodian and each of the Prime Broker, the Custodian and Coinbase Credit, on behalf of the Trust, stating that the Trust is abandoning irrevocably for no direct or indirect consideration, effective immediately prior to each Creation Time or Redemption Time (as the case may be), all Incidental Rights and IR Virtual Currency to which it would otherwise be entitled as of such time and with respect to which the Trust has not taken any Affirmative Action at or prior to such time. - "Redemption Time"-With respect to the redemption of any Shares by the Trust, the time at which the Trust redeems such Shares.
+- "Creation Time"-With respect to the creation of any Shares by the Trust, the time at which the Trust creates such Shares. - "Pre-Creation/Redemption Abandonment"-The abandonment by the Trust, irrevocably for no direct or indirect consideration, all Incidental Rights and IR Virtual Currency to which the Trust would otherwise be entitled, effective immediately prior to a Creation Time or a Redemption Time (as the case may be) for the Trust. - "Pre-Creation/Redemption Abandonment Notices"- Together, the Pre-Creation Abandonment Notice and the Pre-Redemption Abandonment Notice. - "Redemption Time"-With respect to the redemption of any Shares by the Trust, the time at which the Trust redeems such Shares.